akshathmangudi/SummarizeVideo/README.md

 * <a href="https://github.com/akshathmangudi/SummarizeVideo#licensing">Licensing</a>
 * <a href="https://github.com/akshathmangudi/SummarizeVideo#help">Help</a>

-## Overview

-The LLMBot is a Python application that uses a language model and natural language processing in which the use can query multiple PDFs and can ask the bot on questions related to the PDF queried.
-The language model used for this application is the OpenAI model and Hugging Face models are used for embeddings.
-This application generates accurate answers to your queries.

 ## Requirements
 ### Conda Environment
 Though one can use virtualvenv for virtual environments, it is standard to resort to conda environments.